 Some of the previous trips include cultural events at the Peace Center in Greenville, the Abbeville Opera House, the Greenwood Community Theatre and Lander University.
 Etiquette workshops are held at local restaurants.

-Tuesday Topics are discussion/workshop seminars sponsored by the Student Support Services.
+Academic Success Workshops are discussion/workshop seminars sponsored by the Student Support Services.
 Topics are selected that have the ability to improve the quality of college or daily life.
 Recent topics have included Time Management, Test Anxiety, Study Skills and Financial Literacy.
 Dates, times and locations are listed here.

 Mailed each month with information, guidance and important news and deadlines.
 An online version can be found here.